 At first, we didn’t know what is this place.
 There seems to be an old house, then walking further to the back we saw this.

 It’s a place for funeral services.
 A cremation place more precisely.
 D*mn, that’s creepy!
 It’s pretty dark here due to the hidden spot from the sunlight.
 There’s only two of us, of course.
-Who else want to see this ‘attraction’?
+Who else wants to see this ‘attraction’?
 It’s just people like us, weirdos.

 Let’s just carry on to the next temple.
 I’m worried we’re gonna see things that we don’t really want to see. 👻